Death of Salvador Allende: Controversy

-In late January 2011, a Chilean judge opened an investigation into the death of Salvador Allende together with hundreds of other possible human rights abuses committed during the 1973 coup that brought Augusto Pinochet to power.
+In late January 2011, a Chilean judge opened an investigation into the death of Salvador Allende together with hundreds of other human rights abuses committed during the 1973 coup that brought Augusto Pinochet to power.
 In May, Allende's remains were exhumed by order of a Chilean court in furtherance of a "criminal investigation into the death of Allende."
 On May 31, 2011, before the court-ordered autopsy had been completed, Televisión Nacional de Chile (TVN) reported that a top-secret military account of Allende's death had been discovered in the home of a former military justice official.
 The 300-page document was only found when the house was destroyed in the 2010 Chilean earthquake.
 After reviewing the report, two forensic experts told TVN "that they are inclined to conclude that Allende was assassinated."

 Results of the autopsy were officially released in mid-July 2011.
 The team of Chilean medical experts conducting and reviewing the autopsy results confirmed that Salvador Allende had died from self-inflicted gunshot wounds.
 The autopsy results indicated that Allende had died after shooting himself with an AK-47 received as a gift from Fidel Castro.
 The shots tore off the top of Allende's head, killing him instantly, because the rifle had been set to automatic fire.
 The Guardian, a leading UK newspaper, reported that the "scientific autopsy" had confirmed that "Salvador Allende committed suicide during the 1973 coup that toppled his socialist government."
 According to The Guardian: